dyuk01/blog/_posts/2024-05-16-RemoveDuplicatesfromSortedArray2.markdown

 ![alt text](/blog/public/img/RemoveDuplicatesfromSortedArray2.png)

 ## Approach
-This problem is harder version of <a href="https://dyuk01.github.io/blog/leetcode/string/array/python/2024/05/16/RemoveDuplicatesfromSortedArray.html">Remove Duplicates from Sorted Array</a> problem, but the difference is that duplicates can be included in the array up to two times.
+This problem is harder version of <a href="https://dyuk01.github.io/blog/leetcode/string/array/python/2024/05/16/RemoveDuplicatesfromSortedArray.html">Remove Duplicates from Sorted Array</a> problem, but the difference is that one duplicate can be included in the array.
-In this case, we need to add few if statements to determine two duplicates.
+In this case, we need to add few if statements to determine if the elements are duplicates.

 0. Since the list is in increasing (non-decreasing) order, there is no need to order the list.
 This means that we can safely initialize index to 0 and become the starting point.